 Do you want to practice Spanish today?
 That is possible!
 Just contact one of our teachers today.

-You will learn to distinguish between team sports like el fútbol (football/soccer), el baloncesto (basketball), and individual sports such as el tenis (tennis) and correr (running).
-This differentiation helps in discussing your favorite activities clearly and accurately.
+You will learn to distinguish between team sports like el fútbol (football), el baloncesto (basketball), and el partido (match), and individual sports such as el tenis (tennis), el boxeo (boxing), and correr (running).
+These categories help build a clear understanding of sports contexts.

 Adverbs of Frequency

-- Nunca juego al fútbol. – I never play football.
+- Yo nunca juego al fútbol. – I never play football.